 Nearly half the fuel consumed in the eastern United States passes through this network.

-Retail prices, predictably, across the U.S. follow the lead of the benchmark New York gas future prices.
+Retail prices, predictably, across the U.S., follow the lead of the benchmark New York gas future prices.

-You know, trading in those futures opened on Sunday more than 3%.
+You know, trading in those futures opened on Sunday more than 3%, increasing, hitting the highest level now in three years.

 Now, previously, prolonged shutdowns of the colonial system have caused gas prices to surge.